thebrianbug/turbo-wunder-svelte/README.md

-# Turborepo, SvelteKit, Wundergraph, and more!
+# Turborepo, SvelteKit, Wundergraph, and more

 Forked from the [official Svelte starter with Turborepo](https://vercel.com/templates/svelte/turborepo-sveltekit-starter).